dr-matt-smith/php-symfony3-book/00_content/part02/chapter06.md

         // tells Doctrine you want to (eventually) delete the Student (no queries yet)
         $em->remove($student);

-        // actually executes the queries (i.e. the INSERT query)
+        // actually executes the queries (i.e. the DELETE query)
         $em->flush();

         return new Response('Deleted student with id '.$id);